dirkkelly/dirkkelly/content/survive/sunday-service/a-seat-at-the-table-2018-03-18.md

 > Often young white alpha males would gravitate to positions of authority at the expence of African American members of the group, the new leader of the chapter was African American, but not indiginous to Missisipi, causing still tensions.

-> These deep seeded issues of power and cooperation lasted decades, they only shifted as new generations came into power with ideas of more generalized power.
+> These deep seeded issues of power and cooperation lasted decades, they only shifted as new generations came into power that talk of distributing it happened.

 > The group was rooted in conservative christian values, with the singular exception of black empowerment, gender based power models still existed, disempowering the women who worked in the association, but were unable to build leadership positions.